nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/upgrading-packages.md

 #### **resource-merge (Default)**
 This is a structural 3-way merge designed for Kubernetes resources.
 It understands the structure of YAML files and attempts to intelligently merge changes from the upstream and local packages.

-*   **When to use:** This is the **recommended default strategy** for managing Kubernetes configuration.
+*   **Use case:** This is the **recommended default strategy** for managing Kubernetes configuration.
 Use it when you want to preserve local customizations while incorporating upstream updates.

 #### **copy-merge**
 A file-level replacement strategy.
 For any file present in both local and upstream, the upstream version is used, overwriting local changes.
 Files that only exist locally are kept.

-*   **When to use:** When you trust the upstream source more than local changes or when Porch cannot parse the file contents (e.g., non-KRM files).
+*   **Use case:** When you trust the upstream source more than local changes or when Porch cannot parse the file contents (e.g., non-KRM files).

 #### **force-delete-replace**
 The most aggressive strategy.
 It completely discards the local package's contents and replaces them with the contents of the new upstream package.

-*   **When to use:** To completely reset a deployment package to a new blueprint version, abandoning all previous customizations.
+*   **Use case:** To completely reset a deployment package to a new blueprint version, abandoning all previous customizations.

 #### **fast-forward**
 A fail-fast safety check.
 The upgrade only succeeds if the local package has **zero modifications** compared to the original blueprint version it was cloned from.

-*   **When to use:** To guarantee that you are only upgrading unmodified packages, preventing accidental overwrites of important local customizations.
+*   **Use case:** To guarantee that you are only upgrading unmodified packages, preventing accidental overwrites of important local customizations.

 ## Practical examples: upgrade strategies in action